mrezaee39/Programmieren-in-C/12 Serializable Objects/Readme.md

 JSON Objects and write them to files using the functions in the `stdio.h` header.
 We do not need to read and parse json files for now.

+# 13 - Testing

+The function `JSON_dump` shall write a serialized version of a given `JSON` data structure.
+Which ways do we have to unit test this?
+What are possible advantages/disadvantages?
+What possibilities do different testing approaches leave for the resulting api?